Citymonstret/TranslationSuite/README.md

     private static <fields>;
 }
 ```
-replace the class name with your own class name (every class that contains @Translation)
+Replace the class name with your own class name (every class that contains @Translation)

 Desc
 --